ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-After running the `./client`, the example interface config is passed via the GRPC to the VPP-Agent and configured on the VPP the server is connected to.
+After running the `./client`, the example interface config is passed via the GRPC server to the vpp-agent and configured on the VPP the server is connected to.

 ### Notification watcher

-The GRPC client can be also used to receive automatic notifications from the VPP-Agent server.
+The GRPC client can be used to receive automatic notifications from the vpp-agent GRPC server.
 Notifications currently work only for interfaces.

-Following steps explain how to prepare notification watcher.
+Here is how to prepare a notification watcher.

 1. Add a `watchNotif()` method to the `grpc_client.go` code.
 Note that the notifications are polled periodically.
 Notifications are indexed on the server side (up to 100 notifications to the history), so the request is provided with the next index which is incremented after every iteration.
-This allows to read previous notifications when needed.
+This allows one to read previous notifications when needed.
 ```go
 func (p *Client) watchNotif() {
 	p.Log.Info("Notification watcher started")